acossairt/traffic_air_quality_modeling/README.md

 Here the total number of vehicles is conserved.

 ### Relationships between variables
-Because of the conservation law, the change in number of vehicles in any node (a patch, corridor, urban sponge, etc.) is determined by \textit{flow-in} minus \textit{flow-out}.
+Because of the conservation law, the change in number of vehicles in any node (a patch, corridor, urban sponge, etc.) is determined by *flow-in* minus *flow-out*.
 The speed of fluxes into and out of corridors is density dependent.

 - $F^{\rightarrow k}[i,j]$: flux from patch $i$ into corridor $k$, with an ultimate destination of patch $j$.
 - $F^{k\rightarrow}[i,j]$: flux from corridor $k$ into patch $j$, where the origin was $i$.